BRIXTOL/currency-symbol-placements/readme.md

 ### Contributing

 Contributions are welcome!
 Currency symbol placements are a real mixed bag and generally do not adhere to official specifications on the matter.
 If the mapping placements are not accurate, please submit a PR with some foundations.

+> See the `package.json` for scripts and make sure you are using pnpm, because pnpm is dope and does dope shit.

 ### License